nykabhishek/nykabhishek-academic-kickstart/content/home/experience.md

   description = """
   Projects:

-  * Development of autonomous d
+  * Development of autonomous driving capability on a Ford Focus
   * Infrastructure Enabled Autonomy (IEA)
   """